-Mistakes aside, the blind hatred aimed at them is no better than the class-
+Mistakes aside, the blind hatred aimed at them is no better than the mistakes they have made.

 Fallout 76 launched far too content light for a game that aspires to continue the Fallout legacy, yet Bethesda has continued to fix and improve the game, cash shop fridges (which are worse than in-game made equivalents) aside, the game has made leaps and bounds, and the upcoming NPC update will bring this game on par with the best Fallout has to offer.